-Debbie Bestwick’s rollercoaster journey at Worms publisher Team17
+Debbie Bestwick’s roller coaster journey at Worms publisher Team17

 GamesBeat: They trace that heritage to why they’re successful today.
 There was a community that developed in Finland that long ago, and those people got good enough at what they were doing that today, they just stand out from lots of other people in the industry.
 These veteran companies in Finland have made it into an economic stronghold for games, and it all seems to logically fall into place from this source decades ago.

-Bestwick: When you look at the markets that were around in the ‘80s—when people ask me about indie games today, I can tell them I was part of an indie world back in the ‘80s and ‘90s, the demoscene and where that came from, the way people were creating games and getting those out.
+Bestwick: When you look at the markets that were around in the ‘80s — when people ask me about indie games today, I can tell them I was part of an indie world back in the ‘80s and ‘90s, the demo scene and where that came from, the way people were creating games and getting those out.
 Those games were made in people’s bedrooms, in kitchens.
 People hanging out with their friends on dark nights and seeing what they could do with an Amiga or a PC.
 Sharing with people to see what everyone thought.
 It’s the way you learned.

 We were insanely young.
 I was 17.
 It’s why I’m incredibly protective of the teams that we look after and mentor and try to share our experiences and knowledge, so they don’t make our mistakes.
 It was all about growing up.
-But coming from that–I touched on the retail experience I had.
+But coming from that — I touched on the retail experience I had.
 It’s very relevant today.
 People talk about games publishing today, it’s retail.
 You’re selling direct to the consumer.
 It’s a collection of a lot of experience from different worlds.

-GamesBeat: Do you think the U.K. game scene is essentially parallel story to places like Scandinavia?
+GamesBeat: Do you think the U.K. game scene is essentially [a] parallel story to places like Scandinavia?

 Bestwick: We still have a way to go.
-Creatively, the U.K.—they have the tax credits now, right, the video games tax credit?
+Creatively, the U.K. — they have the tax credits now, right, the video games tax credit?
 It allows them to compete a lot better.
 The U.K. right now is absolutely booming.
-We’ve seen the likes of Frontier, Team17, Playground, Ninja Theory—it’s a hotbed.
+We’ve seen the likes of Frontier, Team17, Playground, Ninja Theory — it’s a hotbed.
 There are around 2,000 companies in the U.K. making games or involved in games.
 It’s never been so good as what it is right now.

 It’s not just whether it’s similar to somewhere like Helsinki.
 It’s how it mirrors the rest of the world.
 We’ve seen two massive disruptors to our industry in the last decade or so.
 One is the introduction of middleware and the barriers to entry lowering.
 Anybody can make games now.
-We’re seeing people leave triple-A, and even come from unknown areas, who are able to make games that they simply would not have been able to make.
+We’re seeing people leave triple-A — and even come from unknown areas — who are able to make games that they simply would not have been able to make.
 We’re seeing a huge influx into the indie space.

 The other thing is digital distribution.
 That’s radically changed the market for people like ourselves.
-Where we had to have publishers—it’s allowed us to improve our margins.
+Where we had to have publishers — it’s allowed us to improve our margins.
 Games creators get better revenues now because they’re handling their content better.
 It’s being distributed more widely.
 I just see a healthier market.

 GamesBeat: When I look at some other countries here, like Italy or Spain, they don’t have the long stories to tell in games.